-The NASA Glenn Visitor Center is the highlight of the trip to this amazing place and as well as the numerous exhibits, all visitors are invited to see science demonstrations and even see a show in their high Dome Theater.
+The NASA Glenn Visitor Center is the highlight of the trip to this amazing place, as well as the numerous exhibits.
+All visitors are invited to see science demonstrations and even a show in their high Dome Theater.

 The science center also has a very long list of events, programs, and camps that are on offer throughout the year.
 If one of your kids is a big science buff, they can even have their birthday and other celebratory parties here.

 Majestic Meadows Alpacas (Things to Do in Ohio with Kids)